straker/livingcss/README.md

     - how to create a custom tag
     - the `this` object of a custom tag's function
     - what each object means in a custom tag's function (tag, comment, block, sections, file)
+    - any tag allowed and parsed, only need custom tags for complicated things
 * how to add scripts or styles to page
-    - how to add more Prism styles/scripts
+    - how to add more Prism styles/scripts (http://www.jsdelivr.com/projects/prism)
 * use Prism for code highlighting
+* use Handlebars for HTML templating

+## Additions

+* template support for examples instead of inlining the HTML in the comment?
+* default name of style guide to package.json name?